- General overview of the biosafety dossier

 In case of contained use of risk class 1

 - An environmental permit is not required.
 The user must make a simple declaration to the Municipality.
-The declaration form must be accompanied by the Appendix IXbis ("informations relatives aux OGM") containing the SBB advice, a summary of the risk assessment, the coordinates of the biosafety officer and information on waste management.
+The declaration form includes a GMO section that contains a brief description of the operation, a summary of the risk assessment, the coordinates of the biosafety officer and, if applicable, the biosafety committee and information on waste management.
+The SBB advice must be attached to the declaration form.

 - The dossiers for installations subjected to declaration are dealt with by the municipality within 15 to 30 days.